What does the data show?

-The underlying causes of health disparities are complex.
+The underlying causes of health disparities experienced by racially and ethnically diverse populations are complex.
 Factors that play a role include racism, bias and discrimination, economic and educational disadvantages, healthcare access and quality, individual behavior and overall health.
-Certain communities face increased risk for experiencing serious illness due to the coronavirus.
-Some of the factors that increase risk fall into three primary categories: 1) economic and social circumstances; 2) access to testing and treatment; and 3) underlying health conditions.2
+In the context of Covid-19, certain communities face increased risk for experiencing serious illness due to the coronavirus.
+Some of the factors that increase risk fall into three primary categories: 1) economic and social circumstances; 2) access to testing and treatment; and 3) underlying health conditions.
+4

 Where people live, work, attend school, play and pray have a strong influence on health outcomes.
 In some communities, the following factors may play a role in the COVID-19 disparities:

-- Lower median incomes which lessens the chance of having a financial cushion to absorb income declines; thus, reducing the likelihood of health coverage and income for healthcare.3
+- Lower median incomes which lessens the chance of having a financial cushion to absorb income declines; thus, reducing the likelihood of health coverage and income for healthcare.5

-- Employed in front-line service industries deemed essential, such as grocery store workers and delivery drivers, resulting in greater exposure to the coronavirus.4
+- Employed in front-line service industries deemed essential, such as grocery store workers and delivery drivers, resulting in greater exposure to the coronavirus.6

-- Limited paid sick leave, leaving people more likely to continue to work even when they do get sick for any reason.5
+- Limited paid sick leave, leaving people more likely to continue to work even when they do get sick for any reason.7

 - Living in densely populated areas, making it more difficult to practice social distancing.

-- Disproportionate representation in jails, prisons, and detention centers, which have specific risks due to congregate living, shared food service and more.6
+- Disproportionate representation in jails, prisons, and detention centers, which have specific risks due to congregate living, shared food service and more.8

-- Historic trauma, such as the continued backlash of state and local laws that enforced racial segregation and discrimination among Blacks in the United States or the ongoing impact of colonization on American Indians.
+- Historic trauma, such as the continued fall out of state and local laws that enforced racial segregation and discrimination among Blacks in the United States or the ongoing impact of colonization on American Indians.

-History shows that diverse patients receive less care and often worse care than white patients.7 The reasons are complex:
+- Access to Testing, Treatment and Vaccines History shows that diverse patients receive less care and often worse care than white patients.9 The reasons are complex:

-- Language and cultural barriers reduce the likelihood of people to seek out healthcare providers and fully understand and adhere to treatment regimens.
+- Language and cultural barriers reduce the likelihood people will seek out healthcare providers and fully understand and adhere to treatment regimens.

-- Not having health insurance which lessens the chance of receiving adequate healthcare.8
+- Not having health insurance which lessens the chance of receiving adequate healthcare.10

 - Long-standing distrust of the health care system, stemming from incidents such as the U.S. Tuskegee syphilis study which provided sham treatments to African American men and thus leading to avoidance of healthcare.

-- Implicit bias or explicit discrimination by healthcare systems and providers, ultimately impacting who gets testing and treatment first.9
+- Implicit bias or explicit discrimination by healthcare systems and providers, ultimately impacting who gets testing and treatment first.11

 Many racial and ethnically diverse populations often